 If you’re a professional or an executive in a senior management position, you can enhance your leadership skills through the various programs offered at HEC Paris in Qatar.
 Since 2010, HEC Paris in Qatar’s world-class executive education has been building corporate competitiveness within the global economy.
 Its management programs and research activities are designed to support the transformation of GCC economies into advanced, competitive, and knowledge-based economies.

 Qatar Academy Al Khor was established to serve the needs of the Al Khor community in the north of Qatar.
-It educates over 900 (predominantly local) students.
+It educated over 1300 (predominantly local) students.

-Qatar Academy Msheireb was established in 2014 as an innovative dual language elementary school.
-A candidate school for IB’s Primary Years Programme, the school serves over 400 students ranging from Pre-K to Grade 5, after which students graduate to other local or Qatar Foundation schools.
+Qatar Academy Msheireb was established in 2014 as an innovative dual language Early Years and Primary school.
+An authorized International Baccalaureate Primary Years Programme school, QAM serves over 400 students from preschool to Grade 5, after which students graduate to continue their education at other local or Qatar Foundation schools.

 Qatar Academy Sidra (QAS) is a rapidly growing school, currently serving over 500 students that represent over 40 nationalities.
 Located in Education City, QAS celebrates international mindedness and enquiry-based learning.

 Qatar Leadership Academy (QLA) is a residential school that promotes personal growth in young men by engaging them in an environment that fosters excellence in academics, leadership, athletics, and character.

 Qatar Music Academy (QMA) provides promising young musicians with a comprehensive music education program that draws on practice and music theory, incorporating both Arab and Western classical music curriculum.